nprapps/nprapps.github.com/_posts/2017-09-20-spring-2018-photo-internship.markdown

 This internship is an opportunity to learn more about the world of photo editing.
 Our goal isn’t to make you into a photo editor; we view this internship as a chance for you to **understand what it is like to be an editor and improve your visual literacy**, which can help you become a better photographer.

-The paid internship runs from September 11, 2017 to December 8, 2017. **Applications are due Sunday, July 16, 2017 at 11:59pm eastern**.
+The paid internship runs from January 8, 2018 to April 20, 2018. **Applications are due Sunday, October 8th at 11:59pm eastern**.

 ## What you will be doing